 3. Filter your search results and analyze trends

 Group, rank and analyze the research articles in your search results to optimize the relevancy and efficiency of your efforts.
 In the Web of Science, researchers can cut through the data in a number of creative ways.
-This will help you find the most influential papers, journals and authors.
+This will help you when you’re stuck wondering where to find peer reviewed articles, journals and authors.
 The filter and refine tools, as well as the Analyze Results feature, are all at your disposal for this.

-“Group, rank and analyze the researh papers in your search results to optimize the relevancy and efficiency of your efforts.”
+“Group, rank and analyze the research papers in your search results to optimize the relevancy and efficiency of your efforts.”

 Filter and Refine tools in the Web of Science